wso2/docs-choreo-dev/README.md

 # Choreo Documentation

 This is the Choreo documentation repository.
-This repository is open and we welcome your contributions!
+This repository is open and we welcome your contributions.

 To see the Choreo documentation site, go to [https://wso2.com/choreo/docs/](https://wso2.com/choreo/docs/)